rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

 2. PC looks at the Kerberos Tray and does not find a ticket for the File Server.
-It then sends a copy of the TGT from the Kerberos Tray along with a request for a ticket to the file server.
+It then sends a copy of the TGT from the Kerberos Tray along with a request for a ticket to the file server to the KDC.
 ![image](../images/Pasted%20image%2020230814121309.png)

 3. The KDC uses its key to decrypt the TGT (if successful it authenticates, otherwise it does not authenticate) (Blue key == KDC's key in this diagram)